dedis/odyssey/docs/enclavem.md

 ## Usage

-Still looking for a nice way to generate a documentation for a REST api...
+There is a plan to generate documentation for the REST API but for the moment one might have a look in the main.go to see the reachable locations.

 ## Sample code to use the REST API